Our Team

 Melissa Erickson is excited to join A Village for One as the Development Director.
 She has 10+ years experience in fundraising at local Portland nonprofits and a passion for social justice, human rights, and women's rights.
 She moved to Oregon in 2010 from Philadelphia and has a Masters Degree in Anthropology from Oregon State University.
 She has a BA in Writing, Literature and Publishing and wrote and published a book in 2014 called Sisters, Sunsets and Self Discovery.
 She has two young boys, Ember and Archer and loves weekend adventures with her family, travel, dancing, hiking and camping.

 Rania joined A Village for One in early 2024 after moving to Portland from the Midwest.
 She holds a BA in English from Wayne State University in Detroit, MI where she became passionate about literature and history, as well as archival work.
-She believes it’s important to preserve and maintain historical records, and she brings that passion for records management to her administrative position at AV41.
-She also has a background in nonprofit work with youth, and she feels strongly about the work A Village for One does.
-In her free time, Rania enjoys watching films, reading, exploring Portland, and playing with her dog, Leia.
+She believes it’s crucial to preserve and maintain historical records, and she brings that passion for records management to her administrative work at AV41.
+She also is committed to ensuring A Village for One is active in the community, and works to strengthen the organization’s message through a digital space.
+In her free time, Rania enjoys watching films, hiking, reading, and hanging out with her dog, Leia.